Gigaspaces/xap-docs/site/content/xap/12.3/admin/web-management-console-starting.markdown

 </VirtualHost>
 ```

-For more information on apache's reverse proxy configuration, see [the corresponding entry on the Apache Tutor](http://www.apachetutor.org/admin/reverseproxies).
+For more information on apache's reverse proxy configuration, see {{%exurl "the corresponding entry on the Apache Tutor""http://www.apachetutor.org/admin/reverseproxies"%}}.